drakefys2019/labs/_projects/lab1/lab1.md

 ### Material
 Observe how the tint of the glass plate affects the color of the sky in this shot.

-<span style="color: blue">Take a screenshot of another element in the environment that seems to affect its surroundings.</span>
+<span style="color: blue">Are there other elements in the environment that seem to affect their surroundings?</span>

 ![Capture Image 2A](captures/capture_A2.jpg#capture)